 Staffed 7 days a week; 8 hours a day; 365 days a year.

 Compost: Aerated Static Piles with Aerated Curing.
 21 Days in Piles Followed By 30 Days of Curing.

-Total Utility Staff = 6 plant operators; 1 plant mechanic; 6 collection operators; 3 lab analysts; 2 compost operators; 7 administrative & project managers = 25 or 7.5% of total city staff of 280.
+Total Utility Staff = 7 plant operators; 2 plant mechanics; 6 collection operators; 1 Field Inspector; 3 lab analysts; 2 compost operators; 5 administrative staff & project managers

 Typical annual revenues = $20.3 million or 27% of a total city budget of $76.4 million.